docling-project/docling-eval/docs/multi_label_pixel_layout_evaluations.md

 The _F1 matrix_ is the harmonic mean of the precision (P) and recall (R) matrices and is computed as (2 * P * R) / (P + R).

+## Pixel-level multi-label confusion matrix

-We compute a contribution matrix for each page pixel according to the previous algorithm.
+We consider each page pixel as a dataset sample and we compute a contribution matrix according to the previous algorithm.
-Summing up the pixel-level contributions gives the confusion matrix for each page and the sum of all page-level confusion matrices provides the confusion matrix for the entire dataset.
+Summing up the pixel-level contributions provides the confusion matrix for each page and the sum of all page-level confusion matrices provides the confusion matrix for the entire dataset.

 Additionally we compute 2x2 "abstractions" of the confusion matrices that contain only the "Background" and the non-Background classes collapsed as one:

+TODO: Make an illustration to show how the confusion matrix is collapsed

 |                | Background | non-Background |